nikeee/awesome-software/README.md

 [Specialized](#specialized)
 [Reverse Engineering](#reverse-engineering)
 [Linux](#linux)
 To edit this file, you have to edit the `software.json`.
-If you commit, this file gets automatically generated.
 You need PHP (:/).
+If you're done, do a `php md-autogen.php` to generate this file.
+Then commit.
 Now let's come top the good stuff.

 ### Common Stuff